-SORT is the keyword.

-n is numeric value from 0 to 99 to identify the definition.
-Sort 0 defines the primary key order.

-elmt is the Data Name from the Format definition to be used as a secondary key or part of a secondary key.

-D (optional) is descending order.
-The default is ascending order.

-C (optional) is case-sensitive.
+- SORTis the keyword.nis numeric value from 0 to 99 to identify the definition.
+Sort 0 defines the - elmt is the Data Name from the Format definition to be used as a secondary key or - D (optional) is descending order.
+The default is ascending order. - C (optional) is case-sensitive.
 The default is case- insensitive.
-For MSORT and strt-pos is the position to begin the substring.
-(Cannot be used with D or C options.)
+For MSORT and TISAM files, sorting always case-sensitive. - strt-pos is the position to begin the substring.
+(Cannot be used with D or C options.) - len is the number of characters in the substring.